light-and-ray/bunker3d-to-gzdoom/Readme.md

 ## Bunker3D to GZDoom

-The goal of this project is to port all the maps and resources from an old 2006-2008 j2me mobile FPS game trilogy: Bunker3D, Laboratory3D and Castle3D by Netsoftware on [GZDoom](https://github.com/ZDoom/gzdoom) engine.
+The goal of this project is to port all the maps and resources from an old 2006-2008 j2me mobile FPS game trilogy: Bunker3D, Laboratory3D and Castle3D by Netsoftware on [GZDoom](https://github.com/ZDoom/gzdoom)/[UZDoom](https://github.com/UZDoom/UZDoom) engine.
 The project is planned to serve as a base for a further enhanced port

 ![](readmeImages/screenshot1.png)

-What does this project do?
+#### How the porting/resource conversion process works in general terms:

-1. Runs the java code extracted from the games, modified only to load and export data
+1. A part of the code that loads data into RAM during level loading was extracted from the decompiled original game code, and data in this format is saved to .json.
+Initially, I wanted to write a resource parser myself, but it turned out that the data is very tightly compressed, and essentially the level is reconstructed using a small set of parameters.
+This makes sense - the game files for version 1.0 weigh less than 100KB, which is orders of magnitude smaller than classic games from the 90s.
-1. Heuristic algorithm removes hidden linedefs and resolve overlapping ones, e.g. back side of a crate which fills only bottom half of the level height, overlaps a wall -> this algorithm cuts the wall in this place and leaves only the other top half of the wall
+2. The entire conversion process takes place in Python code.
+Data from the .json files is loaded and organized into something more or less meaningful in terms of structure.
-1. Work in progress...
+3. Data is converted into an intermediate format based on the logic of engines more familiar to Doom.
+For example, in Doom, there can only be one texture on a single wall, whereas in Bunker, there is a whole array of textures from left to right.

-### `.b3d` map format
+4. Data from the format "familiar" to Doom is converted into one compatible with it.
+For instance, sectors are created for different floor and ceiling levels, and walls are sliced into Sidedefs, Linedefs, etc.

-Despite visual similarities with Doom, these maps have nothing similar with Doom's format.
-The file contains very complicated data, stored in about 100 arrays.
-I assume it was made to fit the game in order of hundreds kilobytes.
-The base geometry is described as sequencies of segments, they are stored as nibble values (halves of bytes).
-The other geometry is stored as descriptions of geometric shapes: rectangles, circles, incomplete rectangles.
-The engine in one hand has less restrictions about lines - it's okay to have overlapping walls, walls in out of bounce; but in the other hand it doesn't support sector light (btw was added in Meat2Eat game), and different sector's floor and ceiling level.
-It doesn't have a "sector" term at all - lines can have different height, but you can't see what's on surfaces on top of them or under neath
+5. The resulting resources are saved as UDMF format maps, and TEXTUREDEF, ANIMATEDEF, MODELDEF files, etc., which can already work with GZDoom/UZDoom.

 ### Dependencies